Options for Individuals and Families without Health Insurance Coverage

 Starting in 2014, all new individual health insurance plans, whether sold inside or outside the Marketplace, cannot deny coverage, charge more, or refuse to cover treatments because you or someone in your family has diabetes.

-When shopping for a health plan, it is important to check if the plan covers the diabetes supplies, services, and prescription medications you need, and what it costs.
+When shopping for a health plan, it is important to check if the plan covers the diabetes supplies, services, and prescription drugs you need, and what it costs.
 If you want to keep your current health care providers, check if they participate in the plan.

 For Information about job-based coverage and what to do if you lose your job, see our fact sheet about employer-sponsored insurance or visit www.healthcare.gov.